modular-magician/terraform-provider-google-beta/website/docs/r/ces_app.html.markdown

   For the list of available voices, please refer to Supported voices and languages from Cloud Text-to-Speech.

+* `voice_sample_gcs_uri` -
+  (Optional)
+  The Cloud Storage URI to the audio sample for voice cloning.
+The audio sample should be a mono-channel, 24kHz WAV file.
+  Note: Please make sure the CES service agent `service-<PROJECT-NUMBER>@gcp-sa-ces.iam.gserviceaccount.com` has `storage.objects.get` permission to the Cloud Storage object.

 * `speaking_rate` -
   (Optional)
   The speaking rate/speed in the range [0.25, 2.0].
 1.0 is the normal native
   speed supported by the specific voice.
 2.0 is twice as fast, and 0.5 is half as fast.
 Values outside of the range [0.25, 2.0] will return an error.

+* `model` -
+  (Optional)
+  The model used to synthesize audio.
+  Currently supported values:
+  - "gemini-3.1-flash-tts-preview"
+  If empty, Chirp3-HD is used.

+* `instruction` -
+  (Optional)
+  The instruction used to synthesize speech when using a generative model.

+* `consent_audio_gcs_uri` -
+  (Optional)
+  The Cloud Storage URI to the consent audio for voice cloning.

 <a name="nested_data_store_settings"></a>The `data_store_settings` block supports: